Last Updated on November 6, 2022 by Anne-Sophie Reinhardt

 For many single mothers, filing your tax return can seem like a complicated process.
 You might not even know where to begin or even when you’re supposed to file your tax return.
 Luckily, there are helpful sites with all this information to help you out.

-Filing a tax return can be a different process for everyone, depending on their situation.
-It can differ depending on whether you’re employed, working as an independent contractor, unemployed or even if you’re self-employed.
+Filing a tax return can be a unique process for each individual, depending on their circumstances.
+For instance, as a self-employed single mother, I’ve faced distinct challenges.
+Let’s explore the different scenarios, from employment to self-employment, to provide you with a comprehensive guide.
 In almost all cases, there is a basic step-by-step process that you can follow.

 Step One: Paperwork